linuxelf001/LIS-4.1.3/README.md

 	######################################################################################################
-	LIS upgrade script - The goal of this script is to automatically upgrade LIS drivers to 4.1.3 version
+	LIS upgrade script - The goal of this script is to upgrade LIS drivers to 4.1.3 version
 	######################################################################################################

 #########################